 In 1962, the Chicago Plumbers Union Local 130 realized that the dye they used to locate leaks in buildings could double as an eco-friendly decoration.
 The Windy City has been dyeing the Chicago River green for the holiday ever since.
 The 40 pounds of dye can linger in the water for up to a few days, depending on the wind.

 Don’t miss our roundup of the best things to do in Chicago.

 The famous Shamrock Shake

-Slightly less popular but with its own rabid fan base: McDonald’s Shamrock Shake (sold in the United States).
+Slightly less popular but with its own rabid fan base: McDonald’s Shamrock Shake.
 The restaurant chain created a “McDonald’s Finder” app last year to help customers track down the minty green confection—and it is a confection.
 A large Shamrock contains 800 calories and 113 grams of sugar.